 The Oralift device, for example, is designed to reduce and delay the signs of facial ageing, fitting over your lower teeth to be worn for two hours, every third day.
 By using the device, your facial muscles activate, and Oralift wearers have reported benefits such as reduced lines, bags, increased fullness of the lips, more prominent cheekbones and repaired pores.

-Not only is Oralift a more comfortable and safer alternative to cosmetic facial surgery, but it’s cheaper and can be reused for many years, offering you natural facial rejuvenation at home.
+Not only is Oralift a more comfortable and safer alternative to cosmetic facial surgery, but it’s cheaper and can be reused for up to 18 months, offering you natural facial rejuvenation at home.

 Did you believe any of these anti-ageing myths?
 Are you surprised to hear about them?
 Let us know your thoughts on Twitter using @Oralift and check back to the blog soon for more.